SamChou19815/website/packages/blog/blog/2019-08-17-the-road-to-better-engineering.md

 I don't feel pride when I am finally putting those numbers in my application, but I do feel pride when I was writing about my work.
-The deep inconsistency between conventional wisdom and my personal belief builds up emotional conflict, and it eventually bursts into an almost yelling declaration in my college application essay: “I love math and science!
-I love problem-solving!”
+The deep inconsistency between conventional wisdom and my personal belief builds up emotional conflict, and it eventually bursts into an almost yelling declaration in my college application essay: "I love math and science!
+I love problem-solving!"
 No more leadership cliche crap, just **be the nerd**.

 ![Be the nerd](/img/2019-08-17-the-road-to-better-engineering/be-the-nerd.jpg)